charlietag/tmux-split-statusbar/README.md

 # Tmux split status bar plugin

-This is an plugin that split stats bar into 2 parts
+This is an plugin that split stats bar into 2 parts (lines)

   `window part` - First line